tsujp/node_crawler/README.md

 ```

 Create a systemd service similarly to above API example.
 In executed command, override default settings by pointing crawler database to chosen path and setting period to write crawled nodes.
-If you want to get the country that a Node is in you have to specify the location the geoIP database as well.
+If you want to get the city that a Node is in you have to specify the location the geoIP database as well.

 ##### No GeoIP